marklchaves/caughtmyeye/_webdev/plugins.md

 get your very own _custom_ ko-fi button. download the ww4kofi2 plugin from [wordpress.org](https://wordpress.org/plugins/will-work-for-ko-fi/) today.

-fork a copy on [GitHub](https://github.com/marklchaves/will-work-for-ko-fi).
+fork a copy on [github](https://github.com/marklchaves/will-work-for-ko-fi).

 ---

+## hide and seek header for avada

+built for the avada theme, this plugin hides the regular and sticky header when scrolling down for minimal distractions.

+features include settings to disable on mobile, enable animation, and enable landing page mode.

+{% include gallery id="gallery3" %}

+{% include gallery id="gallery4" %}

+download the [hide and seek header](https://wordpress.org/plugins/hide-and-seek-header/) plugin from wordpress.org.

+fork a copy on [github](https://github.com/marklchaves/hide-and-seek-header).

+---

 ## more to come

 [search placeholder avada](https://wordpress.org/plugins/search-placeholder-avada/) customises the placeholder text in the search input field

-[hide and seek header](https://wordpress.org/plugins/hide-and-seek-header/) hiders the header on down scroll for avada

 [gallery image captions (gic)](https://wordpress.org/plugins/gallery-image-captions/) wordpress filter for gallery captions